-- 38.1 The Association shall have a Committee of Management which shall have a minimum of 7 and a maximum (including co-optees) of 15 members.
-The Association can decide at a general meeting to increase the maximum number of Committee Members. - 38.2 The first Members of the Committee are the members who have signed the application to register the Association.
+- The Association shall have a Committee of Management which shall have a minimum of 7 and a maximum (including co-optees) of 15 members. - The first Members of the Committee are the members who have signed the application to register the Association.
 The first members and all subsequent members who are eligible shall be Committee Members until there are more than seven members.
-Once there are more than seven members of the Association, at the end of the next annual general meeting, all of the Committee members shall retire. - 38.3 You must be a member of the Association and aged 18 or over to become a Committee Member, unless you are a co-optee or a Scottish Homes Appointee.
-An individual filling a casual vacancy must also be aged 18 or over and a member of the association. - 38.4 An employee of the Association may not be a Committee Member.
+Once there are more than seven members of the Association, at the end of the next annual general meeting, all of the Committee members shall retire. - 38.3 You must be a member of the Association and aged 18 or over to become a Committee Member, unless you are a co-optee or an appointee of The Scottish Housing Regulator..
+An individual appointed to fill a casual vacancy must also be aged 18 or over and a member of the association. - An employee of the Association, or a close relative of an employee, may not be a Committee Member.